akingscote/akingscote.github.io/_posts/2024-11-20-microsoft-sentinel-log-poisoning.md

   - "msrc"
 coverImage: "msft-sentinel-log-poison.png"
 ---
-I decided recently to dip my toe into security research in my spare time.
 This post is a writeup of some interesting goofiness that I found when playing around with Microsoft Sentinel Log Poisoning.
 I've not updated this blog in years, but hopefully this absolute monster of a post makes up for it.

+The title is a bit clickbaity - its really Log Spoofing, rather than strictly Log Poisoning.
+I am fully aware that this isnt a vulnerability, but I think it does reveal some useful insights into Log Ingestion in Microsoft Sentinel.

 I raised the findings with [Microsoft Security Response Center (MSRC)](https://msrc.microsoft.com/), who after doing very little for a month, closed the case (`91889`) as low severity, which means I can finally write about it.

 In writing this post, i realised that there is quite a bit of assumed learning, so i've tried to provide a relatively high level introduction, before exploring the Log Poisioning findings.

-Here is the video demonstration, but if you want to learn more, grab a coffee and read on ☕
+[Here](https://youtu.be/o6voS7E3Bp8) is the video demonstration, but if you want to learn more, grab a coffee and read on ☕

 ## What is Microsoft Sentinel?
 Microsoft Sentinel is a Security Information and Event Management (SIEM) and a Security Orchestration, Automation and Response (SOAR) product all in one.
 It's not only capable of analysing all your logs, but also automatic responses and remediation.